woossi0/suite/docs/usermanual/source/processing/processes/vector/simplify.rst

 Simplify
 ========

-.. warning:: Document status: **Requires copyedit review (MP)**

 Description
 -----------

-The ``gs:Simplify`` process takes a feature collection and reduces the number of vertices in each feature, thus simplifying the geometries.
+The ``gs:Simplify`` process takes a feature collection and reduces the number of vertices in each feature, simplifying the geometries.

-The method used to do the simplification is known as the `Douglas-Peucker algorithm <http://en.wikipedia.org/wiki/Douglas-Peucker_algorithm>`_.
-It uses as input a distance value which determines how the geometries are to be simplified.
-For a given distance, all vertices in the simplified geometry will be within this distance of the original geometry.
-Therefore, higher values denote more intense simplification.
+The adopted simplification method is the `Douglas-Peucker algorithm <http://en.wikipedia.org/wiki/Douglas-Peucker_algorithm>`_.
+This algorithm uses a distance value as input to determine how the geometries are to be simplified.
+For a given distance, all vertices in the output simplified geometry will be within this distance of the original geometry.
+The higher the distance value, the greater the simplification.

-The output feature collection can be optionally set to preserve the topology of the features.
+The output feature collection may optionally be set to preserve the topology of the features.

 .. figure:: img/simplify.png